 A slow cooker is a must if you want to make your own dulce de leche.
 Using a slow cooker is the safest way to make it and easiest in my opinion!

-What you'll need for banoffee tarts:
+What you'll need for easy banoffee tarts:

 - Bananas: Choose the ripeness level you prefer.
 Riper bananas add more sweetness, while slightly less ripe ones hold shape better.
 Check out my banana bread with streusel topping too!

 - Whipped Cream: Homemade whipped cream is a game-changer.
-It’s fresher, stays stable longer, and tastes so much better than store-bought.
+It’s fresher, stays stable longer, and tastes so much better than store bought.
 A little powdered sugar helps sweeten it and keeps it stable.
 Vanilla bean paste makes it magical!

 - Tart Shells: I used tart shells from ifiGOURMET Provisions.
 They’re a fantastic shortcut that saves time without compromising flavor.